-- · Define and distinguish between guidance and counseling - · Apply the skills of guidance and counseling in inclusive schools. - · Elucidate the steps involved in the process of counselling - Understand the application of person centered approach. - Appreciate the role of counsellor in developing self-image and self-esteem. - Describe the types and issues of counselling and guidance in inclusive settings.
+- Apply the skills of guidance and counselling in classroom situations. - Describe the process of development of self-image and self-esteem. - Appreciate the types and issues of counselling and guidance in inclusive settings.

 Unit 1: Introduction to Guidance and Counselling